AI4Finance-Foundation/FinRL/docs/source/examples/ExplainableFinRLAnEmpiricalApproach.rst

     \end{split}

-where the first equality holds by definition in (\ref{eq:IG_def}), the second equality holds because of the mean value theorem \cite{enwiki:1036027918}, the third equality holds because
+where the first equality holds by definition, the second equality holds because of the mean value theorem, the third equality holds because

 .. math::
     Q^{\pi}(\mathbf{s}(t), \mathbf{w}(t))